Unsealed U.S. lawsuits tell of alleged fraud by asbestos law firms

 The others were Belluck & Fox of New York; and Waters Kraus & Paul and Simon Greenstone Panatier Bartlett of Dallas.
 Mark Iola, a partner at Iola Galerston, also in Dallas, was also sued.

 Attorneys for the law firms said Garlock was trying to relitigate settled cases and blame others for the consequences of its own conduct.
-(Additional reporting by Jessica Dye in New York)
+(Reporting by Tom Hals in Wilmington, Delaware; Additional reporting by Jessica Dye in New York)